What is IPSec?

 When two computers (peers) want to communicate using IPSec, they mutually authenticate with each other first and then negotiate how to encrypt and digitally sign traffic they exchange.
 These IPSec communication sessions are called security associations (SAs).

 The term Native IPsec is used to describe the implementation scheme of IPsec integration into the native IP (implementation).
 It requires access to the IP source code and applies to both hosts and security gateways.
 Native IPsec support is only available in Linux 2.6.x kernels.
 Here the (OS) kernel maintains the Security Policy Database (SPD).
 This SPD defines which traffic is to be encrypted, which mode (transport and tunnel) and the end-points.

 IPSec in IPv6 and why it’s important

-IPsec is a mandatory component for IPv6, and therefore, the IPsec security model is required to be supported for all IPv6 implementations in near future.
+IPsec is a mandatory component for IPv6 (This means that any implementation of IPv6 is required to support IPsec when it is requested; however IPsec is not necessarily used in every IPv6 connection unless it is explicitly enabled. – clarification contributed by one of our readers named ‘Bennett Haselton’), and therefore, the IPsec security model is required to be supported for all IPv6 implementations in near future.
 In IPv6, IPsec is implemented using the AH authentication header and the ESP extension header.
 Since at the present moment, IPv4 IPsec is available in nearly all client and server OS platforms, the IPSec IPv6 advanced security can be deployed by IT administrators immediately, without changing applications or networks.
 The importance of IPsec in IPv6 has grown in recent years as U.S. Department of Defense and federal government have mandates to buy IPv6-capable systems and to transition to IPv6-capable networks within a few years,